 To delete a ticket form

-) in the sidebar, and then select Ticket forms.
+) in the sidebar, then select Tickets > Forms.

 - Open the ticket form for editing.